Vedior

-Vedior N.V. was an international staffing services company providing flexible labour, based in Amsterdam, the Netherlands and, thus, contributes more than 60% of its revenue to the social benefits of its employees there.
-Vedior operates in most of Europe, North and South America, Australia and New Zealand, South Africa, Middle East and Asia.
-It has been a wholly owned part of Randstad Holding since the end of June 2008.
+Vedior N.V. was an international employment agency based in Amsterdam, the Netherlands.
+Vedior operated in 50 countries in most of Europe, North and South America, Australia and New Zealand, South Africa, Middle East and Asia.
+In June 2008, the company was acquired by Randstad NV.

-The company operated in 50 countries and provides professional and executive personnel in IT, accounting, healthcare, engineering, legal, and education.
+The company provided professional and executive personnel in IT, accounting, healthcare, engineering, legal, and education.
 It also provided HR-related services such as vendor management, outplacement, training and business process outsourcing.
-Vedior operated under a number of separate brands.
+Vedior operated under many separate brands.

 History

-Vedior was originally created as a spin-off from the Dutch retail and services company Vendex, following the acquisition of the French company Bis.
-In 1999 Vedior's application to purchase Select, a UK-based staffing company with operations in the USA and Australia, was approved by the European Commission.
-Post merger, Vedior became the fourth largest staffing company in the world.
+Vedior was formed by a corporate spin-off from Vendex, following its acquisition of Bis.

+In 1999, Vedior acquired Select Appointments, a UK-based staffing company with operations in the USA and Australia, for $1.83 billion, making it the fourth largest staffing company in the world.

 Former Select CEO Tony Martin subsequently became the new CEO.
 Zach Miles replaced Martin as CEO in 2004, and oversaw more than 20 company acquisitions.
 Tex Gunning joined the company as Miles' replacement in September 2007 having previously been Group Vice President for South East Asia and Australasia at Unilever.
 Gunning left the firm after its acquisition by Randstad in 2008.